 There will be 100 questions and you will have 2 hours to answer them.

 The final exam will be delivered online via the Quizzes tool.
-The exam is 2 hours in length and will be held on TBD.
-To accommodate students who may be located in various time zones, the exam will be available beginning at 11:30am to 12:30pm Eastern Time (ET).
+The exam is 2 hours in length and will be held on Tuesday, April 27.
+To accommodate students who may be located in various time zones, the exam will be available beginning at 2:30 pm ET to 3:30 pm ET Eastern Time (ET).
 You can enter the exam at any point during this window of time but will only have 2 hours to complete it from when you start writing.
-For example, if you start writing the exam by 12:00 pm, you will have until 2:00 pm to complete it.
-After 12:30 pm ET you will no longer be able to enter the exam environment.
+For example, if you start writing the exam by 2:30 pm, you will have until 4:30 pm to complete it.
+After 3:30 pm ET you will no longer be able to enter the exam environment.

 Similar to a sit-down exam where you must arrive prior to the start of the exam, it is highly recommended that you enter the online exam environment in Respondus at least 20-30 minutes before the end of the available window to allow enough time for you to complete the Respondus Startup Sequence and ensure that you have the full two hours for the exam.